| Course Name |

 | 1 |

-Acting in accordance with engineering professional principles. information about ethical responsibility |
+Acting in accordance with the principles of the engineering profession, knowledge about ethical responsibility ethical responsibility |

 ||||||